Looking for the best e-wallets in Malaysia for your own use, but not sure which to pick? What are the options out there? What features are available?

 So, how many e-wallets do you currently have installed?
 How many are you using regularly?
 Which one is your favourite?
 Which ones do you want to check out?
 Let me know in the comments!

 As someone who is in full support of the digital economy, I do encourage you to check out the above e-wallet players – especially #7 – and see if they can solve any of your existing problems.
-I think using e-wallets is an *excellent* way for someone to explore fintech as a beginner, before moving on to more complicated solutions like DeFi.

 Bonus section: Benefits and disadvantages of e-wallets in Malaysia